pagkly/Zed/Investopedia3/Why Earned Premiums Matter.md

 ## Special Considerations

-There are two different ways to calculate earned premiums: The [accounting method](https://www.investopedia.com/terms/a/accountingmethod.asp) and the exposure method.
+There are two different ways to calculate earned premiums: The [[accounting method]](https://www.investopedia.com/terms/a/accountingmethod.asp) and the exposure method.

 The accounting method is the most commonly used.
-This method is the one used to show earned premium on the majority of insurers' corporate [income statements](https://www.investopedia.com/terms/i/incomestatement.asp).
+This method is the one used to show earned premium on the majority of insurers' corporate [[income statements]](https://www.investopedia.com/terms/i/incomestatement.asp).
 The calculation used in this method involves dividing the total premium by 365 and multiplying the result by the number of elapsed days.
 For example, an insurer who receives a $1,000 premium on a policy that has been in effect for 100 days would have an earned premium of $273.97 ($1,000 ÷ 365 x 100).

 The exposure method does not take into account the date a premium is booked.
 Instead, it looks at how premiums are exposed to losses over a given period of time.
-It is a complicated method and involves examining the portion of [unearned premium](https://www.investopedia.com/terms/u/unearned-premium.asp) exposed to loss during the period being calculated.
+It is a complicated method and involves examining the portion of [[unearned premium]](https://www.investopedia.com/terms/u/unearned-premium.asp) exposed to loss during the period being calculated.
 The exposure method involves the examination of different risk scenarios using historical data that may occur over a period of time—from high-risk to low-risk scenarios—and applies the resulting exposure to premiums earned.

 ## Earned vs. Unearned Premiums